Non-Traditional Students

 We’ll check in with you regularly and encourage you to reach out anytime – whether you need direction, have a question, or just want to talk through your next step.

-Who is a re-entry and non-traditional student?
+Who is an adult re-entry and non-traditional student?

 You may identify to this population if you are: